 Advanced data visualization and user interface, including 3D rendering and virtualization

-Electrical Network in a city requires careful planning like where to build Transmisson/ Receiving/ Distribution/ Customer substation, where to put underground/ overhead electrical cables, number of feeders/ isolater/ busbar requires or from where to give the connection to the new customer etc, This works in sync with the Geographical Information Systems.
+Electrical Network in a city requires careful planning like where to build Transmisson/ Receiving/ Distribution/ Customer substation, where to put underground/ overhead electrical cables, number of feeders/ isolater/ busbar requires or from where to give the connection

 The CYME Power Engineering software is a suite of applications composed of a network editor, analysis modules and user-customizable model libraries.
 The modules available comprise a variety of advanced applications and extensive libraries for either transmission/industrial or distribution power network analysis.